flyteorg/flytesnacks/cookbook/docs/contribute.rst

 - Add ``../integrations/external_services/snowflake`` to ``example_dirs``
 - Add ``auto/integrations/external_services/snowflake`` to ``gallery_dirs``

-If you've create a new section in the examples guides, you need to update the table of contents and navigation panels in the appropriate ``rst`` file.
+If you've created a new section in the examples guides, you need to update the table of contents and navigation panels in the appropriate ``rst`` file.

 .. note::